 While these changes are very common and should be expected, blood pressure fluctuations can become a serious emergent medical issue.
 You should monitor your blood pressure occasionally when you feel very stressed or if you get lightheaded or dizzy when changing positions.
 If it becomes an issue your physician can prescribe medication and diet changes to help with blood pressure management.
 Maintaining a regular exercise routine with moderate physical activity can help keep the cardiovascular system healthy.

 Bones, Joints, And Muscles

 Your skeleton gives your body support and structure.
 The joints allow for flexible movement of the skeleton because the bones are cushioned by cartilage, synovial fluid, and synovial membranes.
 The muscles that provide the power or the strength and force to move the bones and joints.
 As you age your bones will lose calcium and other minerals resulting in a reduced bone mass.
-Cartilage between the bones in the joints wears down with age and pain and stiffness in the joints becomes normal for those over sixty years of age.

 There is also a marked loss of muscle mass and tissue due to deposits of fat and lipofuscin in the muscle tissues.
 This causes muscle fibers to shrink and when muscles are injured they heal back with tough fibrous tissue.
 Along with joint pain and stiffness comes the rigidity of muscles when you age.

 Ensuring that you are meeting your daily nutritional requirements for imperative minerals and vitamins such as calcium and vitamin D can help reduce the risk factors of developing a bone disease like osteoporosis.
 In order to prevent muscle weakness, you should engage in regular exercise activities.
 Should the joint pain and stiffness become problematic, your physician can help you with medications, physical therapy, and even surgical procedures to help with even the most severe cases of cartilage deterioration.